joelmoss/froxy/README.md

 ## Configuration

 There are a few options that you can customise, and they are all defined in your `package.json`.
+For
+example:

 ```json
 "froxy": {